HelikarLab/ccNetViz/README.md

 All default property values of these styles can be overriden (as in example above).

-Besides overriding default styles (used for all nodes / edges) it is possible to define custom styles (like "nodeBlue" etc. in example above) and then use this style just for specified subset of nodes / edges (see bellow how to define style for given node / edge).
+Besides overriding default styles (used for all nodes / edges) it is possible to define custom styles (like "nodeBlue" etc. in example above) and then use this style just for specified subsets of nodes / edges (see bellow how to define style for given node / edge).
 Property values specified for given custom style override default style values.

 When you want to use SDF (signed distance field) fonts, you can use one of our predefined style from [our github io page](http://helikarlab.github.io/ccNetViz/fonts) or generate your own with